Semaprochilodus

 Semaprochilodus is a genus of South American freshwater ray-finned fish in the family Prochilodontidae, the bocachicos or flannel-mouthed characiformes.
 They have sometimes been included in the genus Prochilodus instead.
 Of the six species, three are from the Amazon Basin, two from the Orinoco Basin and a single from the Maroni Basin.
 Depending on the exact species, they reach a maximum length of 27–54 cm.

 They support important fisheries and based on a review by IBAMA, they are the second (after Brachyplatystoma vaillantii) most caught fish by weight in the Brazilian Amazon.

-Species
+Taxonomy

+Semaprochilodus is distinguished from other prochilodonts by a number of traits, being the presence of dark pigmentation on the margins of the opercle and pectoral girdle, waved horizontal striping on the flanks, 1 to 5 irregular oblique stripes on their anal fins, and notably, 5 to 15 dark stripes on the caudal fin.
+Particularly large members of some species, such as S. brama, may have faint tail markings or may lack them entirely.

-FishBase recognizes the following species in the genus:
+FishBase recognizes the following species in the genus, which are found in the specified locales: